Nirma/UIDeviceComplete/README.md

  [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-# Intro
+# Whats this library about?
-`UIDeviceComplete` is an iOS library intended to be a collection of extensions to `UIDevice` that provide functionality that `UIDevice` currently lacks like determining which iOS device you have (i.e iPhone SE, iPad Pro, iPhone7 etc) or determining the screen size of the device in inches.
+`UIDeviceComplete` is an iOS library intended to be a collection of extensions to `UIDevice` that provide functionality that `UIDevice` currently lacks like determining which iOS device you have (i.e iPhone X, iPhone 8, iPhone SE, iPad Pro, iPhone7 etc) or determining the screen size of the device in inches.

 # Features